HanayumiR/Auralis/FILES.md

 | `LICENSE` | Contains the MIT License applicable to this project. |
 | `THIRD_PARTY_NOTICES.md` | Lists third-party components, their licenses, and distribution-related notices. |
 | `requirements.txt` | Lists the Python packages required to run and build Auralis. |

-Do not publish generated folders such as `.venv/`, `build/`, `dist/`, `ALAC Output/`, or generated screenshots unless you intentionally want to include them.